pricees/pricees.github.com/_posts/2014-03-19-heartbeat-middleware-for-your-rails-aws.md

 end
 {% endhighlight %}

-Lastly, add your middleware to the config, open "ROOT/config/application.rb" :
+Lastly, add your middleware to the config.
+Open "RAILS_ROOT/config/application.rb", find all the other config statements, and insert your middle where.:

 {% highlight ruby linenos %}
   ...